Jocker666z/vgm2flac/README.md

 Help is available at the bottom of the page for the installation of dependencies that are generally not present on the official repositories of the largest GNU/Linux distributions.

 ## Compress, encode, tag & ReplayGain
-`flac metaflac mac opusenc rsgain wavpack wvtag`
+`flac metaflac mac mutagen-inspect opusenc rsgain wavpack wvtag`

 * metaflac: used for tag & ReplayGain
+* mutagen-inspect: for display info (in `python3-mutagen` package)
-* [rsgain](https://github.com/complexlogic/rsgain): used for ReplayGain, it takes precedence over metaflac, and handles all other final file types.
+* [rsgain](https://github.com/complexlogic/rsgain): used for ReplayGain, it takes precedence over metaflac, and handles all other final file types

 These dependencies are all optional.
-But are highly recommended, especially `flac`, `metaflac` & `rsgain`.
+But are highly recommended, especially `flac`, `metaflac`, `mutagen-inspect` & `rsgain`.

 ## Use & description